Â

 Speaker:

 Chisao Hata is a performance artist, community organizer and anti-nuclear activist.
-Her poetic movement performances have been featured in annual Hiroshima Day memorials.
-Chisao is an artist leader.
-She is a founder of Portland Taiko, Theater Diaspora and Oregon Rises Above Hate, and serves on the Advisory Committee for Physicians for Social Responsibility.
+Her poetic movement (choreopoetry) and original performances have been featured in annual Hiroshima Day memorials for decades.
+She is a founder of Portland Taiko, Theater Diaspora and Oregon Rises Above Hate, and serves as an advisor for OPSR and is a founding member of the Greenfield Peace Contest.

 You can find her website here